Ukraine seeks clues in killing of Kremlin critic

 As Ukraine's President, Yanukovych suspended talks in 2013 on what was to be a landmark political and trade deal with the European Union.
 Russia had opposed Ukraine forming closer ties with the EU.

 Tens of thousands of pro-Western protesters rallied in Kiev against Yanukovych's decision, and in February 2014, a gunfight between protesters and police left dozens dead.
-Yanukovych soon fled, eventually for Russia, as his guards abandoned the presidential compound.
+Yanukovych soon fled, eventually for Russia.

 Russia's parliament signed off on Putin's request to send military forces into Crimea the next month.
-An uprising by pro-Russian rebels in the eastern Ukrainian regions of Donetsk and Luhansk ensued, a conflict that has left thousands of people dead and injured.
+An uprising by pro-Russian rebels in the eastern Ukrainian regions of Donetsk and Luhansk ensued, a conflict that has left thousands dead

 "I told (prosecutors) some details of what was going on.
 And I will give testimony in open court in the course of judicial inquiry held in Ukraine," Voronenkov told Radio Free Europe.